Vol. 2 No. 1 (2026): Celebrating Indigenous Studies Across the Globe

 Abstract

-Layering connections between history, memory, and belonging, “Memory and Métissage: Braiding Understandings of Place,” explores interwoven narratives in relation to the Mount Elgin Indian Residential School.
+Layering connections between history, memory, and belonging, “Memory and Métissage: Braiding Stories with the Land,” explores interwoven narratives in relation to the Mount Elgin Indian Residential School.
 Embracing métissage (Donald, 2006; Hasebe-Ludt, et al., 2009) as both a methodology and a form of storytelling, the work braids personal reflections, historical accounts, and community voices to explore the enduring impact of the residential school on the Deshkan Ziibiing community.
 This braided narrative is a reflection on the complexities of belonging, ethical relationality, and the role of storytelling in healing and reclaiming cultural heritage.